Smokefree Multi-Unit Housing

 - Reduced Costs: Cleaning costs are lower when you don’t have to scrub, paint, and replace items in an apartment that smells like smoke or is covered in residue.

 - Fewer Fire Risks: Smoking-related fires are deadly and costly.
 By going smoke-free, you eliminate the source of smoking-related fires.
 Some insurance companies may even provide reduced premium rates to buildings that are smoke-free or to tenants who live in a smoke-free building.
-Since 2005, Sioux Falls Fire Rescue has responded to 68 emergencies where cigarettes either caused or were a factor in fire damage.
-This resulted in over $550,000 dollars in property loss.

 - Smoke-free Policies Are Legal: A building owner/manager can legally make a rental building (or entire property) completely smoke-free.